Headline/Steam-Discord-Bot/README.md

 ```
 !appinfo - Fetches up application info from steam.
 !chat - Uses a Markov model with to generate response text.
-!chatremove - Removes the term from knowlegebase.
+!chatremove - Removes the term from knowledgebase.
 !chatknowledge - Sends a pastebin link containing its knowledgebase.
 !coin - Flips a coin.
 !btc - Fetches the latest Bitcoin market value.